The discovery of gold near Ballarat in 1851 led to a dramatic transformation of the small Victorian settlement.

 Best breakfasts: Lydiard Street, Sturt Street

 Top spots for a beverage: Craig’s Royal Hotel Bar, Mitchell Harris Wines, Hop Temple

 Must-dos: Heritage architecture walking tour, Art Gallery of Ballarat, Ballarat Botanical Gardens, Sovereign Hill

-Ballarat is a year round destination, but it’s at its best in spring when the weather is milder, special events are in full swing and the city’s magnificent gardens are in bloom.
+Ballarat is a year round destination but it’s at its glorious best in spring.
+The weather is mild, special events are in full swing, and the city’s magnificent gardens are in bloom.
 Expect temperatures in the mid to high teens.

 Summers are generally hot and dry, with temperatures ranging from the high 20s to mid 30s, and occasionally into the low 40s.
 Autumn is a lovely time to visit, while winter can be very chilly — particularly overnight when temperatures fall to less than 5 degrees.

 Across the board, Ballarat’s weather can be unpredictable and experiencing four seasons in one day is not uncommon.
 Pack accordingly.

 Ballarat for history lovers